Kunald199/Question-Answering-CSCE-798-Directed-Study/README.md

 Covid data: https://github.com/nytimes/covid-19-data/blob/master/live/us-counties.csv

 *******************************************************************************
-For executing the file, download a zip in your local computer and execute the program in cmd/terminal
+For executing the file, download a zip in your local computer, unzip and store the folder and execute the program in cmd/terminal

 To execute QAText run the command " python app1.py  "